vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/setting-up-lazy-load-for-pixel-apps.md

 vtex settings set {vendor}.{appname} {name of the setting} {value of this setting}
 ```

-Example setting up the value `true` to the `experimentalLazyLoadAllPixels` setting:
+Example of setting up the value `true` to the `experimentalLazyLoadAllPixels` setting:

 ```sh
 vtex settings set vtex.store experimentalLazyLoadAllPixels true